Koubek/bwip-js-dockerfile/readme.md

 ---

 ### As I really love the original project I decided to create an image for **Windows Containers** (Docker) and make the user experience even better (please, I just mean less complicated to give all required parts together).
 Especially for those using Windows Containers.

+### You can find the image on Docker Hub https://hub.docker.com/r/koubek/bwip-js/

 ### The container is running two separate processes:
 * One is providing the main HTTP API to generate the barcodes.